DeepLabCut/DeepLabCut/docs/installation.md

 ## The most common "new user" hurdle is installing and using your GPU:
 - Here we provide notes on how to install and check your GPU use with TensorFlow (which is used by DeepLabCut and already installed with the Anaconda files above).
 Thus, you do not need to independently install tensorflow.

 In the Nature Neuroscience paper, we used **TensorFlow 1.0 with CUDA (Cuda 8.0)**; in the Nature Protocols paper, we tested up through **TensorFlow 1.14 with CUDA 10**.
 Some other versions of TensorFlow have been tested (i.e. these versions have been tested 1.2, 1.4, 1.8 and 1.10-1.14, but might require different CUDA versions)!
+Currently, TensorFlow 2.0 is not supported.
 Please check your driver/cuDNN/CUDA/TensorFlow versions [on this StackOverflow post](https://stackoverflow.com/questions/30820513/what-is-version-of-cuda-for-nvidia-304-125/30820690#30820690).

-Here is an example on how to install **the GPU driver + CUDA + optional TensorFlow 1.12** will follow here:
+Here is an example on how to install **the GPU driver + CUDA 9 + optional TensorFlow 1.12** will follow here:

 **FIRST**, install a driver for your GPU (we recommend the 384.xx) Find DRIVER HERE: https://www.nvidia.com/download/index.aspx
 - check which driver is installed by typing this into the terminal: ``nvidia-smi``

 **SECOND**, install CUDA (9.0 here): https://developer.nvidia.com/cuda-90-download-archive (Note that cuDNN, https://developer.nvidia.com/cudnn, is supplied inside the anaconda environment files, so you don't need to install it again).

-**THIRD:** Launch the provided Anaconda Environment File (see [here!](https://github.com/AlexEMG/DeepLabCut/tree/master/conda-environments)) or [OPTIONAL] install TensorFlow independendtly:
+**THIRD:** Launch the provided Anaconda Environment File (see [here!](https://github.com/AlexEMG/DeepLabCut/tree/master/conda-environments)) or [OPTIONAL] install TensorFlow independently:

 Package for pip install: